ananth243/Fair-Share-Algorithm/README.md

 <br/>
 Second line: The array Worst Case CPU bursts
 <br/>
-Third Line: The array of I/O bursts
+Third Line: The array of I/O bursts (No line if it's a CPU bound process)

 ## Note

-Number of I/O bursts SHOULD be 1 less than CPU bursts.
-Last I/O burst must have a value of -1 to indicate end of I/O burst.
-Manual checking isn't implemented as of the moment.
-We are assuming all jobs are successful hence -1
+Number of IO bursts is always assumed to be one less than number of CPU bursts
 ## Executing

 To run the code: